BJS-kr/animalized-server/readme.md

 And some other might say channels can be length measured, and can prevent blocks.
 Here's the second problem.
 If you want to prevent block by measuring channel buffer length, you have to measure it every single iteration.
 Length of Go data structure can be cached ONLY if that ds used in local.
 If ds referred outside, length cannot be cached and Go actually counts it.

-#### When it's better than mutex + slice
+#### 6-d.
+When it's better than mutex + slice

-ADD: I implemented this architecture before move to lock-step.
+ADD: I implemented lock-free queue before move to lock-step.
 This project currently uses ticks.
 So maybe mutex and slice would have better performance and simplicity.
 Even so, I did not changed because it works fine now and still can win against non-tick based operations

 In my experience, using lock all around was a pure evil.
 I do not want to say it is a reason to prefer lock-free over mutex.
 It is just a SKILL ISSUE. but still, lock-free can free me from deadlock a bit.

 My main concern was performance.
 As mentioned above, data receiving process is not highly contented with many goroutines, but highly lock requested from two goroutines, dispatcher and sender.
 I benchmarked this case and in my machine(Ryzen 7700), lock-free queue outperforms mutex + slice.

-# Game Rules